Understanding the Laws of Armed Conflict: A Comprehensive Guide

 By upholding the principles of distinction and proportionality, military forces aim to prevent civilian casualties and collateral damage, thereby upholding the integrity of international humanitarian law.
 Prioritizing the protection of civilians not only mitigates the human cost of conflicts but also contributes to long-term stability and peacebuilding efforts.

-See also Exploring the Ethical Implications of Covert Operations
+See also The Ethical Implications of Surveillance Technology in Modern Society

 War Crimes and Accountability